This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 Promotion Name* Enter a name that describes the promotion.

-Date Range* Select the start date and time, and end date and time for the promotion.
+Date Range* Select the start date and time, and the end date and time for the promotion.

 The promotion offer will be applicable only on the selected date and time, otherwise, the promotion expires.
 You will be able to select the date for a promotion that falls within the promotion group duration.